 Photography tip

-When entering the main concourse from the waiting area a dramatic scene presents itself with the arched roof and stain glass windows.
-However, an alternative viewpoint is to move to the left.
+When entering the main concourse at Bangkok railway station from the waiting area a dramatic scene presents itself with the arched roof and stain glass windows.
+However, an alternative viewpoint for capturing the Soul of Hua Lamphong, is to move to the left.

 Hua Lamphong Train times